eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

 ## Environment variables for configuration

-For these variables the rules are simple: You can use any variable from the config file in the same way also as an environment variable.
+For these variables the rules are simple: You can use any variable from the [config file](../file-based-configuration/index.md) in the same way also as an environment variable.

-The following commands provide the same result as given in the [basic example here](../file-based-configuration/index.md):
+The following commands provide the same result as given in the [basic example for a config file](../file-based-configuration/index.md):

 ``` shell-session
 $ export CMEM_BASE_URI=http://localhost/